SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

-We note that while all 3 are compatible with index-1 DAEs via the [derivation in the universal differential equations paper](https://arxiv.org/abs/2001.04385) (note the reinitialization), we do not recommend `BacksolveAdjoint` one DAEs because the stiffness inherent in these problems tends to cause major difficulties with the accuracy of the backwards solution due to reinitialization of the algebraic variables.
+We note that while all 3 are compatible with index-1 DAEs via the [derivation in the universal differential equations paper](https://arxiv.org/abs/2001.04385) (note the reinitialization), we do not recommend `BacksolveAdjoint` on DAEs because the stiffness inherent in these problems tends to cause major difficulties with the accuracy of the backwards solution due to reinitialization of the algebraic variables.